Practical tips and tools for growing a business

 If you use Google Gmail e-mail for work, then the option to "pause" receiving new e-mails with the Pause Gmail plugin can be useful.
 No new e-mails will arrive during this time, but you will be able to write replies or compose new letters.
 Such a pause in the receipt of new letters can give you the opportunity to focus on the work to be done and to answer the letters that have already accumulated at the beginning.
 Receiving e-mails can be suspended for a certain period of time, for example two hours, during which it will be easier to focus on a specific project.

 In addition to Pause, Gmail can be used to read emails more efficiently.
-For example, by using Pause Gmail throughout the day, except for a couple of hours in the morning or evening, you can set aside a couple of specific hours to devote directly to reading emails.
+For example, by using Pause Gmail throughout the day, except for a few hours in the morning or evening, you can set aside a few specific hours to devote directly to reading emails.
 This way, you will be able to filter emails, focusing on the most important emails during the specific hours and leaving the less important emails for another day.

 Focus Session